 - The Encoding Specificity Principle: A retrieval cue is most effective if it closely matches the original context in which the memory was encoded (stored).

-- Memory as Reconstruction: Memory is not like a video recording; it is an active, reconstructive process.
-The CI helps piece together implicit or less obvious information without relying on generalized “schemas” (mental frameworks of expectations) that often lead to memory errors.
+- Memory as Reconstruction: Memory is not a recording; it is an active, reconstructive process.
+Recall pieces fragments together using “schemas” (general expectations that can introduce errors).

 A psychology laboratory experiment conducted by Geiselman, Fisher, MacKinnon, and Holland (1985) compared the cognitive interview with a standard police interview and hypnosis.